 Forget the happy view of post-WWII America as fresh faced kids running around green lawns in mass produced split level suburbs fed by newly minted commuter highways and GI Bill educations.
 Metropolis director's Fitz Lang's 1953 film The Big Heat is a reminder of a darker time when brave film makers occasionally veered into crime, sex, and darkness, barely skittering around a Film Production Code that enforced moral views that did not include crime, sex, and darkness.

-Fresh faced Glen Ford plays a cop with an ideal, postwar home life -- loving wife, adoring kid, nice house, appliances, a large kitchen table.
+Fresh faced Glenn Ford plays a cop with an ideal, postwar home life -- loving wife, adoring kid, nice house, appliances, a large kitchen table.
 He's thrust into the investigation of a series of murders that, as he learns more and more, show how corrupt the power structure he works for has become.
 And he discovers that his efforts to do the right thing as a cop put him, his family, and a series of female victims in deadly danger.